Zims/passcheck/README.md

 Than the program cheks the responses but this time using the full hashed password.
 It returns if there are matches (compromises) of the password and how many there are.

-This way the user can check his pass without it leaving his computer.
-It returns the results in the terminal, but the password is partialy obscured.
+<h2>This way the user can check his pass without it leaving the computer.</h2> It returns the results in the terminal, but the password is partialy obscured.
 Also it shows the times the password appears in the compromised pass data base.